 - Required General Education Health Curriculum

-- Online educational sanctioning (Under the Influence and Marijuana 101)
+- Online educational sanctioning (AlcoholEDU for Sanctions and Marijuana 101)

-- Catamounts Advocating Harm Reduction (CAHR) - Sanctioned group based psychoeducatioanal programming
+- Catamounts Advocating Harm Reduction (CAHR) - Sanctioned group based psychoeducational programming

 - Referrals to the Counseling and Psychological Services Center